K.d. lang: Achievements

 In 1996, she was made an Officer of the Order of Canada.

 In 1998, she was inducted into The ArQuives: Canada's LGBTQ2+ Archives' National Portrait Collection.

 In November 2005, lang received the National Arts Centre Award, a companion award of the Governor General's Performing Arts Awards.
 On June 3, 2008, it was announced that she would receive a star on Canada's Walk of Fame.
 In 2018 lang was appointed to the Alberta Order of Excellence.

 On April 21, 2013, during the 2013 Juno Awards, lang was formally inducted into the Canadian Music Hall of Fame.
 She is notable for praising Canadians and "letting your freak flags fly" during her acceptance speech.
 Also in 2013, the Alberta Ballet Company staged Balletlujah! set to the songs of lang's music and inspired by lang.
 The ballet was later made into a film broadcast on CBC.

 In June 2024, lang was announced to be the 2024 Canadian Country Music Hall of Fame Artist inductee.

 Personal life

-A 2008 article in which lang is interviewed states that "when she isn't working, lang is mostly a homebody, living quietly with a girlfriend she refers to as 'my wife' — they are not legally married — and her two dogs."
+In 1996, lang became romantically involved with actress Leisha Hailey.
+The couple were together until 2001.
+Most of the songs on Invincible Sun were inspired by her falling in love with Hailey.
+A 2008 article in which lang is interviewed states that "when she isn't working, Lang is mostly a homebody, living quietly with a girlfriend she refers to as 'my wife' – they're not legally married – and her two dogs."
 On November 11, 2009, she entered into a domestic partnership with Jamie Price, whom she had met in 2003.
 After separating on September 6, 2011, lang filed for a dissolution of the partnership in Los Angeles County Superior Court in Los Angeles, California, on December 30, 2011.